uhi22/pyPLC/readme.md

 this works perfectly, the only thing we must make sure, that the MAC and IPv6 of the ethernet port are correctly configured in the python script.
 Use `ipconfig -all` on Windows, to find out the addresses.
 Note: Each of the two participants (car and charger) may initiate the NeighborSolicitation, and the other side needs to respond with a NeighborAdvertisement.
+* Note: It depends on the implementation of the charger and car, at which states the NeighborDiscovery is done.
+It may be in the middle of the SDP, may be when starting the TCP, and may be never.
 * Checkpoint210: Now, the car and the charger have a clear view about addressing (MAC adresses, IPv6 addresses).
 * Checkpoint300: The charger starts listening on the TCP port which it announced in the SDP response.
 * Checkpoint301: The car requests to open a TCP connection to charger at the port which was announced on the SDP response.
 This may be 15118 or may be a different port, depending on the chargers implementation.
 Technically, this is a TCP message with SYN.